 This is a pretty obvious one, but I would recommend booking your tickets for shows before you go, so you get the best seats and also helps you plan what shows you want to see.
 I was lucky that Britney was playing on the weekend I was there at Planet Hollywood, but she only plays certain dates and alternates between currently Jennifer Lopez and the Backstreet Boys.
 So if you are looking to see a certain performer, maybe check what dates they are playing and see if they coincide with your travel dates to avoid disappointment.

 I am so glad I visited the Drybar in Las Vegas.
 It was located right opposite our hotel and saved me so much time doing my hair for the evening.
 The blow-dry bar is crazy fun, with loud music and cocktails and drinks flowing, I’ve never been anywhere like it.
 My hair lasted all night and well into the next day – shame I was flying home.
 So I’d recommend having it done at the start of the weekend so you don’t have to bother with it at all.
 Most likely the best blow-dry I’ve ever had.

 Have A Spending Limit

 Being surrounded by casinos 24/7 it’s hard to resist playing.
 I say set a spending limit.
 Don’t let yourself get carried away and if there is a group of you, make sure you all stick to it and help each other not to get too carried away by the gambling, especially when your up and winning – I know this all too well.
-The slot machines are a fun are an easy way to stick to a budget compared to the table games and the waitresses will also offer you free cocktails whilst you play.
-Of course though have fun and good luck!
+The slot machines are a fun and an easy way to stick to a budget compared to the table games and the waitresses will also offer you free cocktails whilst you play.
+Of course though have fun and good luck.